mordachai/token-speaker/README.md

 ## Features

-- **Simple Mode** — Tokens bounce, wobble, and scale based on microphone volume.
-Works with any token.
+### ANIMATION MODES:

+- **Simple Mode:**  Bounce, Wobble and Stretch animations.
+You have controls to make it more serious or goofy looking
-- **Advanced Mode (Lip-Sync)** — Analyzes pitch and tone to approximate mouth shapes (OO, AH, EE, closed) and swaps your token image in real-time.
+- **Advanced Mode (Lip-Sync):**  Analyzes pitch and tone to approximate mouth shapes (OO, AH, EE, closed) and swaps your token image in real-time.
+You will need some extra images, check below how to do it.
-- **Hybrid Mode (Auto)** — Uses lip-sync when viseme images are found for a token, falls back to bounce/wobble otherwise.
-Best for sessions with a mix of voiced PCs and generic NPCs.
+- **Hybrid Mode (Auto):**  Uses lip-sync when viseme images are found for a token, falls back to bounce/wobble otherwise.
-- **Speaking Indicators** — A glowing ring, a speech bubble, or both appear on tokens while they speak.
-The character name briefly flashes above the token on first speech.
-All configurable by the GM.
-- **Talking Heads** — Optional floating portrait panels, one per player, anchored anywhere on screen.
-The GM drags them into position; layout is saved per scene.
+- **Both:** Activate Simple and Advanced mode at the same time so you will see it with lip-sync and stretchy animations.

+---

+The animations both above are applied in two layers: **Tokens** and/or **Talking Heads**

 - **Flipbook Spritesheet** — Instead of four separate cropped images, drop a single 2×2 sprite sheet next to your token.
 The module slices it automatically.
 - **Luminance Mask** — Provide a grayscale mask image to clip tokens to any shape (rounded frames, irregular silhouettes) without needing pre-cropped images.
-- **Zero Database Impact** — Animations happen entirely on the visual layer.
-Nothing is written to the Foundry database during play.
-- **Efficient Sync** — Visual updates are packaged over sockets at 15 Hz so every player sees animations with no bandwidth spikes.

 ---

-## Visemes
+## The Flipbook Image: Visemes

+_**Visemes** are a lipsync animation term, it stands for **"Visual Phonemes"**.
+Its a simplification of the shape of the lips/mouth when you are vocalizing words._

 Advanced and Hybrid modes map your voice to four mouth shapes: